 Semester VII: Engineering Professional Practice to understand roles and responsibilities of engineers and the ethical and selected legal issues

 Semester VII: Research Methods and Ethics (for B. Tech.
-(Res.) students
+(Res.) students decides the list of core courses that its students must credit.
+These can be theory and laboratory courses.

 Professional Core